Track mileage automatically

 Get started

-Employers who travel outside of their tax home for business purposes and stay overnight can have their meal and lodging expenses reimbursed without being taxed on the reimbursement or deduct some of these expenses if they are not reimbursed.
+As an employee or self-employed individual who travels outside of their tax home for business purposes and stays overnight, you can have your meal and lodging expenses reimbursed without being taxed on the reimbursement, or deduct some of these expenses if you’re unreimbursed.

 What are meal and lodging expenses?